ksgwxfan/climate-parser/README.md

 `yearRank("temp",qty)` :: Ranks by the year.
 Like `monthRank`, you must specify which type of ranking you want `metYearRank("temp",qty)` :: Ranks by the meteorological year (March-Feb).
 Like `monthRank`, you must specify which type of ranking you want
 `seasonRank(season,"temp",qty)` :: Ranks by the meteorological season.
 Like `monthRank`, you must specify which type of ranking you want
+`customRank("attribute",qty,m1,d1,*[m2,d2])` :: Ranks by the meteorological season.
+Like some others, you must specify which type of ranking you want

 Example output: